Gentamicin and prednisolone (ophthalmic)

 Before taking this medicine

-You should not use this medicine if you are allergic to gentamicin or prednisolone, or if you have:
+You should not use gentamicin and prednisolone if you are allergic to gentamicin or prednisolone, or if you have a fungal or viral infection in your eyes (including herpes simplex).

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.